MarketSquare/robotframework-openapidriver/backlog.md

+- change random property invalidation to full coverage
+    - loop over all properties, return list with each invalidated data set
+    - remove every required property
+    - violate every constraint
+    - invalid type for each property
+    - perform request for each invalidated data set and perform all validations
+    - fail test case on first fail or continue?
+- support for API key in headers
+- support for header invalidation -> 400 / 422?
 - source / origin / base_path default from openapi doc
 - support alternative id property names
 - support running test cases in random order